radixdlt/official-examples/step-by-step/09-hello-token-front-end/README.md

    essential for any production app, but we're keeping this example as simple as we can._

-   > Linked websites - dApp definitions claim ownership of dApps websites for
+   > **Linked websites:** dApp definitions claim ownership of dApps websites for
    > authenticity.
 This is confirmed by looking up an expected
-   > .well-known/radix.json file at the claimed website origin.
+   > `.well-known/radix.json` file at the claimed website origin.
 This would be
-   > required for a dapp to successfully send requests to the Radix Wallet in
+   > required for a dapp to successfully send requests to the Radix Wallet on
    > mainnet.

 7. Click "Send Update Transaction to the Radix Wallet"